bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 This trigger map configuration will trigger a build:

-* with the `deploy-to-production` workflow if a code push happens on the `master` branch (for example, a git flow release branch merged into `master`)
+* with the `deploy-to-production` workflow if a code push happens on the `master` branch (for example, a git flow release branch merged into `master`).
-* with the `deploy-to-staging` workflow if a code push happens on the `develop` branch (for example, a pull request is merged into the `develop` branch)
+* with the `deploy-to-staging` workflow if a code push happens on the `develop` branch (for example, a pull request is merged into the `develop` branch).
-* with the `primary` workflow for any other branch and for pull requests
+* with the `primary` workflow for any other branch and for pull requests.

 ## How to build only pull requests

 If all you want is to run integration tests for pull requests, and you don't want to do anything else, then you can use a trigger map configuration like this:

 ```yaml
 trigger_map: